 Scan of Physical Volumes Complete.

-This concludes first 3 commands of VG.
-In next post we will see how to extend volume group, how to reduce volume group and how to export/import volume group.
+This concludes the first 3 commands of VG.
+In the next post, we will see how to extend the volume group, how to reduce the volume group and how to export/import volume groups.